 No dogs are permitted in the Maldives, so it’s not a destination for anyone dependent on a guide dog.

 Most resorts have a good mix of age groups, and some guests are well over retirement age.
 Once you arrive, there are no special deals or discounts for senior citizens, but when you book your holiday, be on the lookout for any tour company promotions aimed at the older market.
+Take the trip of a lifetime by booking here.

 Children and Families